junxit/us-congress-bills-110/metadata.md

 - 2007-03-12 — Introduced in House
 - 2007-03-12 — Introduced in House
 - 2007-03-12 — Referred to the House Committee on Natural Resources.
+- 2007-03-15 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2007-05-15 — Subcommittee Hearings Held.
+- 2007-09-26 — Committee Consideration and Mark-up Session Held.
+- 2007-09-26 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 12.
+- 2007-09-26 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2007-10-18 — Placed on the Union Calendar, Calendar No. 242.
+- 2007-10-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-388.
+- 2007-10-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-388.